 It doesn’t matter that you’ve never scored A in English essay or that you are better at holding a saddle over a pen; if you are passionate about food, the words will come naturally.
 Start by selecting a product or recipe that you like or one that you’ve personally tried before.

-And then imagine that you are in the kitchen, sharing some great meal with your friends and family.
+And then imagine that you are in the kitchen, sharing some great meals with your friends and family.
 Everyone is having a good time just talking and drinking.
 Now, translate that enthusiasm into your own words.
 I assure you that your readers will enjoy reading your blog post or even try out the stuff that you recommended.

 In reality, not all good products will convert since everyone has got different taste buds.
 So here is where you can come in as a food blog reviewer.
 Look at all the food magazines out there; aren’t they always giving ratings for different products and services?
 Readers like this kind of information because it gives them knowledge value as consumers.